 The ecoregion is primarily evergreen tropical rain forests with dense high canopy, approximately 30 m in height, with emergent trees as high as 45 m.
 Most trees are of small diameter with very few stems growing to between 400 and 700 mm diameter, with only a few giants that have trunks up to 2,400 mm in diameter.
 The most important tree families in these forests are the legumes, evergreens, woody fruiting trees, fig trees, flowering trees, aromatic evergreens, and Nutmeg trees.
 Four palms are common here, one of them being the walking palm.
 The Jurua River basin represents the western limit to the natural occurrence of the Brazil nut tree.

-The forests of this ecoregion have a super-high floristic diversity with tree richness up to 250 species per hectare near Carauari.
-The diversity of members of the flowering tree family, Sapotaceae, is unequaled elsewhere in the Amazon lowlands, with 60 species present.
-There is a high diversity of timber species, 15 commercial species identified in one area, occurring at low density.
+The forests of this ecoregion have a super-high floristic diversity with tree richness of up to 250 species per hectare near Carauari.
+The diversity of members of the flowering tree family Sapotaceae is unequaled elsewhere in the Amazon lowlands, with 60 species present.
+There is a high diversity of timber species, with 15 commercial species identified in one area, occurring at low density.